Women in law in Japan: Notable individuals

 Yoshie Tateshi became the first Japanese woman to graduate with a doctorate in law.
 After hearing Hideo Yokota's speech about making women's society better in Japan, she was determined to do so.
 Chieko Monjo became Japan's first female prosecutor in 1949.
 Also, in 1949, Yoshiko Mibuchi and Mitsuko Ishiwatari became the first female judges in Japan.
 Mibuchi would go on to become the first female to serve as a District Court Judge (1952) and a Chief Judge of the Family Court in Japan (1972; she was the first female judge of the Niigata Family Court).

 In 1974, Oshiro Mitsuyo and Noda Aiko became the first females to serve as Judges of the High Court in Japan.
 Aiko later became the first female to serve as the Commissioner of a High Court in Japan (1987).
 Mitsuko Terasawa was the first female judge to serve as the President of a District Court in Japan in 1983.
 Hisako Takahashi was the first woman justice on the Supreme Court of Japan from 1994-1997.
 Prior to her appointment, she was a high ranking Minister of Labor.
 In 1995, Annette Eddie-Callagain became the first African American (female) attorney to practice law in Japan.
+In 1998, Theresa Qui became the first Chinese female lawyer to practice law in Japan after obtaining permission from the Minister of Justice (Japan).

-Sato Noriko was the first female to become a Chief Public Prosecutor in Japan in 2001.
-Also, in 2001, Chikako Taya became the first Japanese (female) appointed as an ad litem judge for the International Criminal Tribunal for the former Yugoslavia.
-In 2007, Fumiko Saiga became the first Japanese (female) to serve as a Judge of the International Criminal Court.
-In 2016, Junko Hayashi became the first Japanese Muslim (female) lawyer in Japan.
-Naomi Unemoto has the distinction of becoming the first female to serve as a Superintending Prosecutor in Japan in 2022.
-In 2024, Tomoko Akane became the first Japanese (female) President of the International Criminal Court.
+Sato Noriko was the first woman to become a Chief Public Prosecutor in Japan in 2001.
+Also in 2001, Chikako Taya became the first Japanese woman appointed as an ad litem judge for the International Criminal Tribunal for the former Yugoslavia.
+In 2007, Fumiko Saiga became the first Japanese woman to serve as a Judge of the International Criminal Court.
+María Salomé González de Ohta in 2008 became the first South American female (Paraguay) licensed to practice law in Japan.
+In 2016, Junko Hayashi became the first Japanese Muslim female lawyer in Japan.
+In 2019, Reiko Yashida became the first Japanese (female) lawyer in the Marshall Islands.
+Naomi Unemoto has the distinction of becoming the first woman to serve as a Superintending Prosecutor in Japan in 2022.
+In 2024, Tomoko Akane became the first Japanese female President of the International Criminal Court.

 Women lawyers associations

 Masako Nakata became the first female president of a local bar association in Japan in 1969.
 Today in Japan, there is a network of women lawyers called "Women in Law Japan".
 This network includes international and domestic women in the legal profession in Japan.
 Catherine O’Connell is the president of Women in Law Japan.
 She is the first foreign woman to set up her own law practice in Tokyo.
 Riki Beppu is a founding member and chair of Women in Law Japan.
 She has 20 years experience in advising in corporate law.
-In 2024, Reiko Fuchigami became the first female elected as President of the Japan Federation of Bar Associations.
+In 2024, Reiko Fuchigami became the first woman elected as President of the Japan Federation of Bar Associations.